WizardOfAus/hatch-template-project/README.md

 For the smart contract: install Ethereum Wallet and test it on Rinkeby Test Net.
 Refer to the Test net documentation for information on how to get test gas.
 Otherwise open on geth.

 For the data cleaning aspect: install R and R studio to run the code.
+For more web interface, refer to the source of where the data is sourced: ftp://ftp.soilgrids.org/data/ and for a web interface with soilgrids: https://soilgrids.org/#!/?lon=114.25031657346551&lat=-21.788983024641396&zoom=5&layer=PHIHOX_M_sl5_250m&vector=1

-For the basic web landing page and web app just open with HTML.
+For the web landing page and web app, open with HTML as a normal file.